DEVELOPING PERFORMANCE MANAGEMENT SYSTEMS

 2. Developing Processes for Setting Goals and KRAs (Key Result Areas).

-and his development areas.
-This performance and development planning is ideally carried out jointly
+his development areas.
+This performance and development planning is ideally carried out jointly by the manager

 Setting of objectives and targets in terms of Key Result Areas